A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

-Fig.~\ref{fig:SA_stat_comp} shows the medians and scatter of the individual halo differences between the SA models and the simulation, for the above-mentioned four halo mass ranges and for two quantities related to the gas cooling, namely the cumulative mass that has cooled down, $M_{\rm cool}$, and the mass cooling rate, $\dot{M}_{\rm cool}$.
+Fig.~\ref{fig:SA_stat_comp} shows the medians and scatter of the individual halo differences between the SA models and the simulation, for the above-mentioned four halo mass ranges and for the cumulative mass that has cooled down, $M_{\rm cool}$, and the mass cooling rate, $\dot{M}_{\rm cool}$.
 In each panel, the thick lines show the medians of the differences, while the errorbars with corresponding line styles show the typical $10-90\%$ scatter around the medians.

 From this figure it is clear that the different SA models all predict cumulative cooled masses that are fairly close to the the simulation results.
 The GFC1 and GFC2 models predict lower $M_{\rm cool}$ than the simulation at low redshifts for halos with $M_{\rm halo}>10^{12}\Msol$.
 As analyzed in detail in \citet{new_cool}, this is mainly caused by the lack of proper modelling of the hot halo contraction.
-Without this contraction, the hot gas is always at relatively low density, and so the cooling is low because of the strong dependence of the cooling luminosity on density.
+Without this contraction, the hot gas is always at relatively low density, and so the cooling is slow because of the strong dependence of the cooling luminosity on density.
+Previously \citet{de_Lucia_2010_comp} had also found that compared to \lgalaxy and \MORGANA, the GFC1 model tends to underestimate cooling in massive halos, but instead of adding halo contraction, they suggested to adopt a steeper gas density profile, e.g.\ a singular isothermal, to mitigate this underestimation.
 The \lgalaxy and \MORGANA cooling models show relatively large overestimations of $M_{\rm cool}$ for massive halos ($M_{\rm halo}\geq 10^{13}\Msol$).
 Overall, the new cooling model agrees the best with the simulation over the four halo mass ranges.

 In general terms, all of the SA cooling models also predict mass cooling rates, $\dot{M}_{\rm cool}$, that roughly agree with the simulation, but with larger scatter than the predictions for $M_{\rm cool}$.
 The typical $10\%$ scatter for the GFC1 and GFC2 models (shown by the lower boundaries of the corresponding errorbars) are much wider than for the other three models.
 The median for the GFC1 model in the mass range $M_{\rm halo}\geq10^{13}\Msol$ also shows a large deviation from the simulation results.
 Both of these results arise because these two models generate many artificial drops in the mass cooling rates (see Fig.~\ref{fig:SA_comp_indi_halo_slow_cooling} and discussions in \S\ref{sec:results_model_comp_case_study}), which lead to large underestimates compared to the simulation results.